dalisoft/mac-config-shell/guide.md

 1. Select « **Recent Items** » to None (0)
 2. Select theme to « **Auto** »
+3. Uncheck « Close windows when quitting an app »

 ### Settings → Keyboard